 Fall Language: English.
 Prereqs: Junior or senior standing with course work related to the VU minor in which the applicant will take courses.
 Housing: Dormitories on the student campus.
 Details: Required 3-credit course on Discover the Dutch: Dutch language and culture.
 Four 3-credit, 7 week courses selected from a VU (Vrije Universiteit Amsterdam) minor taught in English.
 Optional 3-credit Independent Study Project supervised by the ACM faculty director.
 Non-tuition educational expenses: TBD

-United Kingdom - University of York (D and EX)
+United Kingdom - University of York (D or Ex)

 Fall, Spring, Academic Year Language: English.
 Prereqs: Junior or Senior standing preferred, 3.0 GPA.
-Housing: shared dormitory.
+Housing: Shared dormitory.
 More information here.
 Deatils: Study with local students, wide array of courses.
-Environmental Science courses here.
-Non-tuition Educational Expenses: higher.
+Information on the Environmental Science department with courses here.
+Non-tuition Educational Expenses: Higher

 Other opportunities available for students with research experience and a recommendation from their advisor.